How to Create a Discord Online Users Widget for Your Website

 Why Add a Discord Widget?

-Whether you’re running a gaming hub, developer server, or support community, having a Discord widget on your site has clear benefits:
+Whether you’re running a gaming hub, developer server, or support community, a Discord online users widget boosts credibility and conversions:

-Step 1: Open Your Server Settings
+Step 1-Open Your Server Settings

 Open Server Settings in Discord

-Step 2: Turn On the Server Widget
+Step 2-Turn On the Server Widget

 Enable Discord Widget Option

-Step 3: Grab Your Widget JSON URL
+Step 3-Grab Your Widget JSON URL

 Discord Widget JSON API URL

-Step 4: Embed the Widget on Your Site
+Step 4-Embed the Widget on Your Site

 🔹 CSS: Basic Styling